 Tied into sustainability is the increasing importance of constructing buildings that are safer.
 With more health-conscious citizens inhabiting their buildings, owners and real estate developers are becoming more interested in the materials used in the construction process, leading to a drive toward healthier buildings.
 In addition, new standards for building safety mean there are fewer corners getting cut both in terms of the buildings themselves as well as how they are built.

-In 2017 alone, natural disasters caused over $300 billion in damages, and as weather events like hurricanes, floods, and wildfires intensify, buildings are now being designed with an eye towards greater resiliency to help withstand these events
+In 2017 alone, natural disasters caused over $300 billion in damages, and as weather events like hurricanes, floods, and wildfires intensify, buildings are now being designed with an eye towards greater resiliency to help withstand these events.
+And, of course, there’s the COVID-19 pandemic that shaped much of 2020 and beyond: members of the industry across the country are taking steps to ensure that their work sites are safe despite the ongoing hazardous conditions.

 Likewise, improved safety procedures and better safety equipment, such as work boots that can send alerts when users are tired, have fallen, or are in unsafe or dangerous environments, are adding to this “safety first” mentality.
 We’ve certainly come a long way from the days of lunch atop a skyscraper!

-Like much of the economy, the building materials industry has seen significant growth over the past couple of years, and the outlook remains positive moving forward.
-However, despite this, contracting firms have had trouble filling job openings with qualified workers, with over 250,000 open construction jobs as of July 2018.
+Like many other industries, the building materials industry took a hit in 2020.
+Fortunately, S&P has predicted a relatively quick recovery for building materials, especially for companies that are focusing on innovation and sustainability.
+At the same time, contracting firms have had trouble filling job openings with qualified workers, with over 250,000 open construction jobs as of July 2018.

 As a result, contractors are looking to manufacturers to make building materials easier to install, while also seeking more creative ways to optimize their business and maximize their bottom line.